-House Bill 1103 by Representative Tramont and Senate Bill 1314 by Senator Wright relating to Boating Restricted Areas-Both the House Bill and Senate Bill have three committees of reference.
+Both the House Bill and Senate Bill have three committees of reference.
 The Senate bill passed the Senate Environment and Natural Resources Committee agenda during the third week unanimously.
 We have offered the Senate sponsor amendment language to the bill.
 As of the writing of this report the Senate Bill is not scheduled to be heard in the second committee of reference.
 The House passed in its first committee of reference, the House Agriculture, Conservation and Resiliency Subcommittee on March 27th.
-Again, we are working with other boating groups to offer the House sponsor amendment language to the bill.
-The bill has two more committee stops.
+We continue to work with other boating groups to offer the House and Senate sponsors amendment language to the bills.
+The House bill has two more committee stops.
 The second committee of reference does not have any other committees scheduled at this time.
-We will continue to watch these bills.
-The bill would add to the Boating Restricted area statute an ordinance establishing a slow speed, minimum wake boating-restricted area, if the area is within 500 feet of any private or public marina pumpout.
-This new language adds "private" to the statute and does not require fuel.
+We will continue to watch these bills as this language could be amended to another boating bill.

-SB 1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
+SB1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
 The bill has three committees of reference and was not heard the fourth week and is not scheduled on the Senate Environment and Natural Resources Committee during the fifth week.
 Simply, the bill requires all waterway markers including informational markers placed by local governments to be attached to a plastic breakaway structure or floating buoy.
 It bans state and local governments from affixing waterway markers to steel or wood pilings.

 HB 847 by Representative Stark and SB 1082 by Senator DiCeglie relating to Floating Vessel Platforms-MIAF sent both bills out for review.
 As of the writing of this report we still have not received any commentary back from membership on these bills.
 We will continue to monitor these bills for any amendments and keep you informed as they move through the process.
-SB 1082 passed the Senate Environmental and Natural Resources Committee on March 20h unanimously.
+SB 1082 passed the Senate Environmental and Natural Resources Committee on March 20th unanimously.
 The bill has three committees of reference.
 The bill passed, the Senate Community Affairs Committee on March 29th unanimously.
-The Senate Bill is waiting to be heard in its final committee of reference, Senate Rules Committee.
-The House Bill was again placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
+The Senate Bill is still waiting to be heard in its final committee of reference, Senate Rules Committee.
+The House Bill was placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
 The bill only has two committees of reference and only has one more committee left, the House Infrastructure and Strategies Committee.
-The bill was not on the agenda as of the writing of this report.
+The House bill was not on the agenda as of the writing of this report.